Takeno/mtg-policy-changes/ipg.md

 - F. Two players reveal cards from the top of their libraries to see “who would win” after extra turns.

+- G. A player says “Oh no, we’re going to draw, that’s terrible for us.
+If only there were something we could do about it.”

 Philosophy

 Using an outside-the-game method to determine a winner compromises the integrity of the tournament.